 A zirconuim silicate, ZrSiO4, it may be colorless, red, blue, brown or lavender.
 The streak is colorless.

-For further information, please see the Guide to Rocks and Minerals of Florida (FGS Special Publication No. 8).
-This guide was first printed in 1961 and reprinted in 1981, and it currently is not available in printed form.
-Because of the age of this publication, some of the information is outdated.
 This guide was written to serve as a tool for the identification, occurrence, production and use of Florida's most common rocks and minerals.
 It was primarily intended to be a simplified general reference for the student; therefore, technical information and detailed descriptive material were minimized.
-Some of the terminology used in these web pages (color, streak, hardness, specific gravity, cleavage) is explained in the guide.
+Some of the terminology used in these webpages (color, streak, hardness, specific gravity, cleavage) is explained in the guide.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?